 - Multi-factor authentication including for VPNs, RDP, SSH and other remote access, and for all users when they perform a privileged action or access an important (sensitive/high-availability) data repository.

-- Daily backups of important new/changed data, software and configuration settings, stored disconnected, retained for at least three months.
+- Regular backups of important new/changed data, software and configuration settings, stored disconnected, retained for at least three months.
 Test restoration initially, annually and when IT infrastructure changes.

 Additional mitigation strategies